-- 1. Bachelor of Arts degree in Liberal Arts and Sciences.
+- 1 Bachelor of Arts degree in Liberal Arts and Sciences.
 The maximum number of units in any one department, lower and upper division combined, which can be applied toward the Bachelor of Arts degree in Liberal Arts and Sciences is 48, except in those majors outlined below: - a.
 For students majoring in Art with an emphasis in Studio Arts 54 - b.
-For students majoring in Chemistry with Certificate of the American Chemical Society49 - c.
-For students majoring in English (courses in Comparative Literature, English, Rhetoric and Writing Studies).....54 d.
-For students majoring in French......49 - e.
-For students majoring in Psychology50 - f.
-For students majoring in Russian53

-- g.
-For students majoring in Social Work 50 h.
-For students majoring in Spanish 52 i.
-For students majoring in Speech, Language, and Hearing Sciences......68 - 2.
+For students majoring in Chemistry with Certificate of the American Chemical - c.
+For students majoring in English (courses in Comparative Literature, English, Rhetoric and Writing Studies).....54 - d.
+For students majoring in French49 - e.
+For students majoring in Geography with an emphasis in Human Geography and Global Studies or the emphasis in Methods of Geographic Analysis......51 - f.
+For students majoring in Psychology50 - g.
+For students majoring in Russian53 - h.
+For students majoring in Social Work 50 - i.
+For students majoring in Spanish 52 - 2.
 Bachelor of Fine Arts degree in Dance.
 The maximum number of units in upper division dance courses acceptable toward the Bachelor of Fine Arts degree in Dance is 70. - 3.
 Bachelor of Music degree.
 The maximum number of units in upper division music courses acceptable toward the Bachelor of Music degree is 70.